nstijepovic/sample-foundry-apim/03-agent-samples/README.md

 # Agent Samples

-Sample Python scripts for using Azure AI Foundry Agents with APIM-proxied LLM endpoints.
+Sample Python scripts for using Microsoft Foundry Agents with APIM-proxied LLM endpoints.

 ## Prerequisites